jhrcook/100DaysOfPython/README.md

 **Day 70 - December 30, 2019:**
 I learned how to use the Keras sequential API to build a classification and regression ANN.
+In the evening, I began learning about Keras's functional API by creating a Wide and Deep model.